 See the difference?
 It doesn’t have to be cheesy.
 Just real.

-Valentine’s Day email ideas & templates for your customers
+Valentine’s Day email templates and marketing ideas for your customers

-Here are some ideas, examples, and methods for sending your customer Valentine’s Day greeting.
+Here are some ideas, examples, and methods for sending your customer a Valentine’s Day greeting.

 Send it in an email [shocking, I know]